This entry focuses on the journey to our next destination.

 US 50 FROM MONTROSE TO PONCHA SPRINGS

-This is a great road through 125 miles of very scenic territory, including
+This is a great road through very scenic territory, including

 the Black Canyon of the Gunnison National Park, Blue Mesa